jimbeveridge/flutter_flux/README.md

 # flutter_flux

+## The latest version of flutter_flux can be found at https://github.com/flutter/flutter_flux

 > A Dart app architecture library with uni-directional data flow inspired by [RefluxJS](https://github.com/reflux/refluxjs) and Facebook's [Flux](https://facebook.github.io/flux/).

 - [**Overview**](#overview)